marbocub/Blender-GCode-Importer/README.md

-# Blender-GCode-Importer
+# Simple GCode Importer for Blender

 ![A 3D render of a low-poly Thinker statue](/images/low_poly_thinker.png)
 <sup>*Lowest Poly The Thinker* model by [LXO on Printables.com](https://www.printables.com/model/1165-lowest-poly-the-thinker)</sup>

 ## About

-Blender GCode Importer is a simple plug-in that translates printer GCode into Bezier curve paths in Blender.
+Simple GCode Importer is a simple plug-in that translates printer GCode into Bezier curve paths in Blender.
 This results in a very performant representation of the object in a highly customizable format.

 ## Installation
 To install the plugin, download the repository.
 Then go to Preferences > Addons and click the Install button.
 Find the gcode_importer.py file from the repository and click install.